 BA (Hons) (Mt.A), MA (SMU)

 - Media Law for Canadian Journalists.
-2nd ed.
-Toronto: Emond Montgomery Publications, 2011
+3nd ed.
+Emond Publications, forthcoming in 2018.

 - Digging Deeper: A Canadian Reporter’s Research Guide.
-2nd ed.: Oxford University Press, 2010. (co-author)
+3rd ed.
+Oxford University Press 2014 (co-author).

-- Empire of Deception: The Incredible True Story of a Master Swindler Who Seduced a City and Captivated the Nation,forthcoming in May 2015 from New York’s Algonquin Books and HarperCollins Canada.
+- Empire of Deception: The Incredible True Story of a Master Swindler Who Seduced a City and Captivated the Nation.
+Algonquin Books and HarperCollins Canada 2015.

 - Shades of Justice: Seven Nova Scotia Murder Cases.
-Halifax: Nimbus, 1998.
+Nimbus 1998.

 Chapters in books and articles:

-INTERESTS: Newspapers and the history of the press and journalism; media law and ethics; freedom of the press; crime and justice in Canada; Canadian and American history.
+Interests: Writing and researching narrative nonfiction; press and journalism history; media law and ethics; freedom of the press; crime and justice; Canadian and American history.